So you’ve decided to take a trip to Africa! That’s awesome!

 See below in the ‘Staying Healthy’ section for more info on malaria prevention (just remember some malaria tablets make the contraceptive pill ineffective).

-Travel insurance is a must when travelling in Africa (or anywhere else in my opinion).
+Travel insurance is SO important when travelling in Africa (or anywhere else in my opinion).
+Please take my advice and make sure you have it before you travel.

 Medical care is not free in Africa and even the cost of getting to hospital can be super expensive, so you need to be covered in case of a medical emergency, including air ambulance evacuation and repatriation in the event of accident or illness.

 For example, if your appendix bursts whilst we are in the Serengeti, you will need to be evacuated by helicopter to Nairobi.
-Without insurance, you would need to pay for that out of your own pocket.
+Without insurance, you would need to pay for that helicopter out of your own pocket.
+Medical bills in Africa can reach into the thousands – even more if you need an emergency flight home!

 Please always read the small print.